cgte/russian_datcha_club/README.md

 # What is this for ?

-This code automatically downloads podcasts from russianpodcast.eu to my computer, both mp3 and pdf (and print them)
+This code automatically downloads podcasts from russianpodcast.eu to my computer, both mp3 and pdf (and print them).

-This way i get podacasts quickly and since i added the destination folder to my seafile (an opensource dropbox/google drive alternative) i get them on my phone so as to listen to them wherever i want.
+This way i icould get podacasts quickly and since i added the destination folder to my [Seafile](https://www.seafile.com) i get them on my phone so as to listen to them wherever i want.

 # Who is this for ?